cometbft/cometbft/docs/architecture/adr-107-e2e-abci++.md

 - Generates an execution string by replacing `abci.Request` with the corresponding terminal from the grammar.
 This logic is implemented in `GetExecutionString()` function.
 This function receives a list of `abci.Request` and generates a string where every request the grammar covers will be replaced with a corresponding terminal.
-For example, `abci.Request_PrepareProposal` is replaced with `<PrepareProposal>`.
-If the request is not covered by the grammar, it will be ignored.
+For example, request `r` of type `abci.Request_PrepareProposal` is replaced with the string `prepare_proposal`, the first part of `r`'s string representation.
+If the grammar does not cover the request, it will be ignored.
 - Checks if the resulting string with terminals respects the grammar.
 This logic is implemented inside the `VerifyExecution` function.